 - Voter Outreach

 - Sea Level Rise - How expected sea level rise may affect San Mateo County, and how the County is preparing for it.

-- Housing - Coordinating with other organizations on Menlo Park's Housing Element.
+- Transportation - Coordinating with other organizations on Menlo Park's Housing Element.

 Comments on Peninsula Corridor Electrification Project EIR